groupdocs/groupdocs-blog-content/Groupdocs.Blog/2022-02-15-find-and-replace-text-in-word-using-csharp/index.md

     - /2019/09/20/find-and-replace-text-in-word-documents-using-net-api/
     - /2019/09/20/find-and-replace-text-in-word-excel-powerpoint-pdf-documents-net-api/
 author: 'Shoaib Khan'
-summary: 'There could be many reasons to replace a word or phrase in the document.
+summary: "There could be many reasons to replace a word or phrase in the document.
 Whether you want to erase the sensitive content before publically sharing the document or you want to hide/remove all the private information like email IDs or Social Security Numbers, you need to redact the document content.
 This article guides you on **how to redact Word documents programmatically** in your .NET applications using C#.
-We will separately discuss how to redact by hiding the text and how to **find and replace the text, words, or phrases** using different techniques.'
+We will separately discuss how to redact by hiding the text and how to **find and replace the text, words, or phrases** using different techniques."
 tags: ['case sensitive find and replace', 'Find &amp; Replace in Word', 'Find and replace text', 'Redact in CSharp', 'Redact Word in CSharp', 'Replace words in CSharp', 'text redaction']
 categories: ['GroupDocs.Redaction Product Family']
 ---